FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-with-js.md

 ```
 or using the global JS property `factfinder.communication.globalSearchParameter.channel`.

-For more explanation please refer to the [FACT-Finder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).
+For more explanation please refer to the [FactFinder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).

 ### Tracking Examples